Auburn Cayugas: History

 With Auburn continuing play in the 1951 Border League, the league folded mid-season.
-The Auburn Falcons, were in 4th place under Bill Gates at 26–26, when the Border League permanently disbanded on July 16, 1951.
+The Auburn Falcons, were in fourth place under Bill Gates at 26–26, when the Border League permanently disbanded on July 16, 1951.

-Auburn was without minor league baseball until the 1958 Auburn Yankees succeeded the Auburn Falcons, beginning began play as members of the New York-Penn League.
+Auburn was without minor league baseball until the 1958 Auburn Yankees began play as members of the New York-Penn League.
 Today, Auburn remains in the New York-Penn League as home to the Auburn Doubledays, members of the Perfect Game Collegiate Baseball League.
 Selected alumni of all Auburn minor league teams are honored in the Auburn Baseball Wall of Fame at Falcon Park.

 The ballparks

 Beginning in 1877, early Auburn teams including the Auburn Maroons were noted to have played minor league home games at Seward Avenue Park.
 On August 24, 1889, the ballpark hosted Auburn in playing one of the first baseball games under electric lights.

 In seasons between 1927 and 1951, Auburn teams played at Falcon Park.
 The address was 108 North Division Street.
 Built in 1927 by the Polish Falcons, the ballpark was torn down and rebuilt following the 1994 baseball season.
 Today, the new Falcon Park is home to the Auburn Doubledays of the Prefect Game Collegiate League.